Neosho River

 The Neosho River, a tributary of the Arkansas River in eastern Kansas and northeastern Oklahoma, is approximately 463 miles long.

-This stream was first known to the white man as the Grand River and the Indians as the Six Bulls River.
+This stream was first known to the white man as the Grand River and to the Indians as the Six Bulls River.
 The origin and history of the name are unknown.
-Zebulon Pike mentions the waterway as the “Grand” in describing his trip to the Pawnee village in 1806.
-Stephen H. Long, who visited this section in 1819-20, speaks of it as the Neosho or Grand River, which might indicate that the name Neosho was attached to the river between these two dates.
-Maps of 1825 and later spell the name Neozho.
-The survey of the Santa Fe Trail made in 1825-27 also gives the name Neozho, while later maps adhere to the spelling Neosho.
-On the lower river in and around Labette County, evidence of an early or ancient civilization has been found in the past, including fragments of pottery and flint implements.
+Zebulon Pike describes the waterway as the “Grand” in his 1806 trip to the Pawnee village.
+Stephen H. Long, who visited this section in 1819-20, speaks of it as the Neosho or Grand River, which suggests that the name Neosho was applied to the river between these two dates.
+Maps from 1825 onward spell the name Neozho.
+The survey of the Santa Fe Trail conducted in 1825-27 also uses the name Neozho, while later maps adhere to the spelling Neosho.
+On the lower river and in and around Labette County, evidence of an early or ancient civilization has been found, including pottery fragments and flint implements.

 An early writer, in speaking of the tributaries of the Arkansas, said: